-1 Business Roundtable and the TransAtlantic Business Dialogue would like to acknowledge the assistance of Daniel S. Hamilton, Ph.D. in helping prepare this paper.
+&lt;sup>1 Business Roundtable, the TransAtlantic Business Dialogue and the European Round Table of Industrialists would like to acknowledge the assistance of Daniel S. Hamilton, Ph.D. in helping prepare this paper.
 Mr. Hamilton is the Executive Director of the Johns Hopkins University Center for Transatlantic Relations at The Paul H. Nitze School of Advanced International Studies in Washington, DC.